• Skip to primary navigation

 Plastic is too Hard!

-I found this complaint on the internet as well as real life.
+I found this complaint on the internet as well as in real life.
 The plastic boot is hard.
 My friend Williams had brought the skate for his 9-year-old younger daughter.

 According to Williams, she felt pain after 20 minutes.
 She said – it was the plastic that hurt her.
 The liner is not thick enough.
 On the other hand, my niece is skating alright.

 My recommendation would be to buy a larger size.
-If it doesn’t help, try to wear double socks.
+If it doesn’t help, try to wear double socks

 Conclusion